 The distribution of the shareholding of the company is as follows:

 The company has a Board of Directors and a Company Secretary.
-Trinidad Cement Limited (TCL), which has management oversight over TGI, is based in Claxton Bay, Trinidad and Tobago.
-The Plant Manager is responsible for the day-to-day operations of TGI, and reports to the General Manager, TCL.
+Arawak Cement Company Limited (ACCL), which has management oversight over TGI, is based in St. Lucy, Barbados.
+The Business Manager is responsible for the day-to-day operations of TGI, and reports to the Country Manager, ACCL.

 Bulk cement is delivered by specialised cement ocean-going vessels and then stored in the silos.
 The offloading of cement occurs within a closed system with air conveying cement within steel piping to the silos.